-Competition is a major pillar for most societies/systems that we live in.
-Science is not only no exception to that rule but on the contrary as (aspiring) scientists we compete for a lot of things such as funds, jobs or places to study.
-In this text, I will argue that open science and collaboration is way out of this mess.
-Making science (more) open will not transform our society in the blink of an eye though, but it is still a starting point and they are good reasons to embark on it.
-Besides that, I will also talk about my own motivation, my (meagre) experiences and endeavours with the aim to set a good example as a young researcher in cognitive neuroscience.
+Competition is a major pillar of allmost all societies/systems that we live in.
+Science is not only no exception to this rule but on the contrary as (aspiring) scientists we have to compete for many things such as funds, jobs or places to study.
+In this text, I would like argue that open science and collaboration is way out of this mess.
+Even if making science (more) open will not transform our society in the blink of an eye, it is still a starting point and they are good reasons to embark on it.
+Here I briefly will decribe my motivation, my (meagre) experiences and endeavours with the aim to set a good example as a young researcher in cognitive neuroscience.
 This text reflects my current conception of open science and might be therefore subject to change every now and then.

 What is open science?

-To sum it up: open science is about sharing your work (e.g. code, results, ideas and writing).
-In a broader sense, open science is about reproducibility, transparency and openness (Gilmore et al., 2017).
+Open science is about sharing your work (e.g. code, results, ideas and writing).
+In a broader sense, open science is also about reproducibility, transparency and openness (Gilmore et al., 2017).
 The minimal definition of open science that is public availability of research output (i.e. publications and data; OCED, 2015) is insufficient and does not go far enough.
-For instance, without proper code sharing, people still have to waste time constantly reinventing the wheel.
+For instance, without proper code sharing, people still have to waste time being force to constantly reinvent the wheel.
 Why should someone spend hours on programming something that already exists in someone else’s drawer?
 It is a massive and unnecessary waste of resources.
-Beyond that sharing more than just data and research outputs might inspire other people as they read your code or thoughts and take things to a direction you would have never anticipated.
-Open science is not just about being altruistic and collaborative, but there is also benefits for the individual (see below).
+Beyond that sharing more than just data and research output might inspire other people while they read your code or thoughts and take things to a direction you would have never anticipated.
+That being said open science is not just about being altruistic and collaborative, there are also benefits for the individual (see below).

 A more radical version of open science is called open notebook science which goes far beyond just sharing publications and data because one tries to make as many parts and aspects of the research process as possible publicly available.
 Regular or even daily updates about research ideas and uploading the bits of codes one used to solve a problem or to analyse data are what open notebook science is about.
 Notebooks such as RMarkdown or Jupyter are very helpful tools because .html files can be easily generated with them and then shared.